conuko/tasks-and-goals-backend/README.md

 ## Prerequisites

 1. Node.js v16.x.x installed on your machine
+2. Npm installed on your machine
-2. Docker installed on your machine
+3. Docker installed on your machine

 ## Get started